 The Winner of the 2019 Winkler Prize

-The winner of the 2018 John J. Winkler Memorial Prize is Jonathan Gerbasi, a PhD candidate in Classics at the University of Toronto.
-Jonathan's essay is titled "“Philosophy’s Desire: A Lacanian Reading of Plato’s Republic."
+The winner of the 2018 John J. Winkler Memorial Prize is Joseph Gerbasi, a PhD candidate in Classics at the University of Toronto.
+Joseph's essay is titled "“Philosophy’s Desire: A Lacanian Reading of Plato’s Republic."

 The Jury also awarded an “honorable mention” to Emelen Leonard, also at the University of Toronto, for an essay titled “Perversions of the Epistolary Instinct: Desire and Form in the Letters of Philostratus.”

 The 2020 Winkler Prize Competition

 The winner of the 2020 Prize will be selected from among the contestants by a jury of four, as yet not named.

 The deadline for submissions is March 1, 2020.
 Essays should not exceed the length of 30 pages, including notes but excluding bibliography and illustrations or figures.
 Electronic submission is required.
 Essays should be sent in .pdf format.

 The preferred method of submission is by Google form.
 The appropriate Google form (which contains the ability to upload your essay directly) is available online.

 If you are unable to use the Google form, you may send in your essay by email.
 Please include with your essay the following information: your college/university, your department or program of study, whether you are a graduate or undergraduate, your email and regular mail addresses, a phone number where you can be reached in May 2019, and the title of your work.

 The Winkler Prize is intended to encourage new work rather than to recognize scholarship that has already proven itself in more traditional venues.
 Essays submitted for the prize should not, therefore, be previously published or accepted for publication.
 Exceptions may be made in the case of anticipated publication in a conference proceeding.